attdevsupport/ARO/README.md

 **Version:**
-ARO Data Collector 1.3.0
+ARO Data Collector 1.4.0
-ARO Data Analyzer  1.3.0
+ARO Data Analyzer  1.4.0

 **New Features:**
-In this release of ARO, support for collecting, analyzing and displaying trace data from LTE devices has been added.
-The ARO Data Analyzer has added new ways of filtering data, so that you can now view analysis for individual applications, individual IP addresses, and for a specific time range.
-The ARO Data Analyzer has also added a Best Practice test for screen rotation, new tables for detailed Burst analysis, and new data and statistics have been added to existing tables.
+In this release of ARO, a WiFi device profile has been added to the ARO Data Analyzer that allows you to analyze trace data based on the WiFi energy model.
+Also, the ARO Data Analyzer can now analyze trace files that have been collected using the Microsoft Network Monitor.

 **Known Issues:**
-This release contains the following known issue:

-+  When running a trace on the Emulator using the ARO Data Collector through the ARO Data Analyzer, there have been a few cases of unexpected exceptions if the ADB daemon stops running.
-In these cases, the trace collection has stopped without saving the trace data.
++  When running AT&T ARO for the first time on a new machine, you must select a device profile by opening the Profile menu, selecting Load, and choosing a pre-defined profile from the Select Device Profile dialog box.
++  To analyze a trace file in the ARO Data Analyzer that was collected using Microsoft Network Monitor, you must have Microsoft Network Monitor installed on the same machine.

+Note:  All known issues from previous releases have been fixed in this release.

 ##Documentation: